DIY Hot-Wire Foam Cutter

 Here’s the “One-Nite” DIY Foam Cutter.
 It took one work session (one night) to design and assemble.
 I was surprised how easy and fun cutting foam is.

-I designed it using Sketchup and used a desktop CNC (with SketchUCam) to make the parts.
+I designed it using Sketchup/SketchUCam and used a desktop CNC to make the parts.
+This design is also ideal for a laser cutter.

 The entire frame is made from the same material to simplify the bill of materials and tooling.